jicamargo/math-magicians-basic/readme.md

 # Math Magicians

 "Math Magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to make simple calculations and read random math-related quotes.
-By building this application, you will learn how to use React.

 ## Table of Contents